 The dataset also includes some data collected before the new INAF-ESO agreement (2022-2027, renewable).

-For instructions on how to download the DR1, please visit the official ESO release page:
+For instructions on how to download the DR1 and DR2, please visit the official ESO release page:

 Official ESO Announcements